calipho-sib/cellosaurus-api/html.templates/onto_intro.md

 Such cross-references are also declared as instances of [skos:Concept](#httpwwww3org200402skoscoreConcept) and linked to each other within their CelloConceptScheme with [cello:more_specific_than](#more_specific_than) properties.

-For any cross-reference used in the Cellosaurus to somehow describe a cell line and which belongs to either db:CL, db:ChEBI, db:NCBI_TaxID, db:NCIt, db:ORDO, db:RS, db:UBERON, or db:VBO, we provide with:
+For any cross-reference used in Cellosaurus to somehow describe a cell line and which belongs to either db:CL, db:ChEBI, db:NCBI_TaxID, db:NCIt, db:ORDO, db:RS, db:UBERON, or db:VBO, we provide with:

 * all the parent concepts up to the root concept in the original ontology

 * the hierarchical structure with property _cello:more_specific_than_ properties linking concepts

-Making the hierarchy of concepts available within the Cellosaurus makes it possible to build SPARQL queries using a criterion like
+Making the hierarchy of concepts available within Cellosaurus makes it possible to build SPARQL queries using a criterion like

 > ?any_concept cello:more_specific_than* ?some_concept .